 For many businesses, COVID-19 resulted in a sudden drop in revenue as state and local governments curtailed business activity.
 While 28% of business owners said they had the capacity to stay open indefinitely amid the pandemic, according to the Chamber of Commerce report, the vast majority faced a temporary or permanent shutdown.

 In an emergency situation when your cash flow suddenly grinds to a halt, savings can be a lifeline.
 Having cash savings you can tap into to cover operating expenses can relieve some of the financial pressure you might be experiencing.
-For instance, you may be less likely to lay off employees or default on business debts when you have cash to fall back on.
+For instance, you may be less likely to lay off associates or default on business debts when you have cash to fall back on.

 Adding money to your business savings account consistently each month can help you grow your emergency cushion over time so you're better prepared for the next crisis.